 When evaluating various treatment systems, the most important factors we considered were reliability and effectiveness, because if your system doesn't work, then there is no use in carrying it.
-Also, different systems treat for different contaminates and it is helpful to know what your system will be treating for.
-We think that three of the criteria we evaluated for are equally important: weight, treatment capacity and ease of use.
-Weight is important because when traveling in the backcountry, it is desirable to have a compact and lightweight system and not to have a heavy and clunky filter weighing you down (or you are likely not to even bring it with you).
+Also, different systems treat for different contaminants, and it is helpful to know what your system will be treating for.
+Three of the criteria we evaluated for are equally important: weight, treatment capacity and ease of use.
+Weight is important because if you're traveling in the backcountry, you want a compact and lightweight system not letting a heavy and clunky filter weigh you down (or you are likely not to even bring it with you).

-We also evaluated how well each system can treat large quantities of water, so groups or hikers needing a lot of water at base camp can select an appropriate treatment method.
-Filters no longer need to be cumbersome and clunky, they are becoming more and more easy to operate and we figured out which are the easiest.
-Next, we compared how long it takes the system to work before you can drink, (speed) and this was where we noticed a large difference between methods.
+We also evaluated how well each system can treat large quantities of water so groups or hikers needing a lot of water at base camp can select an appropriate treatment method.
+Filters no longer need to be cumbersome and clunky, they are becoming more and more comfortable to operate, and we figured out which are the easiest.
+Next, we compared how long it takes the system to work before you can drink, (speed) and this was where we noticed a significant difference between methods.
 Read on for more details and comparisons as well as a few other considerations for selecting the filter that will work best for you.

-Reliability and effectiveness are related, but are slightly different; there are a few different sub-headings that fall under this category.
+Reliability and effectiveness are related, but are slightly different; there are a few different sub-headings that fall into this category.

-If you plan to travel internationally where water sources have a much higher likelihood of virus contamination, a system that treats viruses is strongly recommended.
-Here is a quick look at five systems that do treat viruses:
+If you plan to travel internationally where water sources have a much higher likelihood of virus contamination, take a system that treats viruses.
+Here are five systems that handle viruses:

 Chemical and UV treatments typically remove viruses, bacteria, and some protozoa, but not the sediment you might pick up from a particularly dirty source.
-So, you won't get sick from your water but it might taste bad or look icky.
-Different water treatment methods are effective on different types of organisms.
-The main difference in effectiveness in the systems we reviewed is whether or not a system eliminates viruses or the hard-shelled (meaning hard to kill) protozoa Cryptosporidum.
+So, you won't get sick from your water, but it might taste bad or look icky.
+Different water treatment methods work on various types of organisms.
+The main difference in effectiveness in the systems we reviewed is whether or not they eliminate viruses or the hard-shelled (meaning hard to kill) protozoa Cryptosporidium.

 Reliability is a measurement of how heavily you can rely on the system you are carrying, or if you are likely to need a backup system.
 We evaluated the durability of each unit based on the different components, resistance to freezing, how much maintenance is required and how easy or complicated the maintenance required is.

-Simple pump systems like the Katadyn Hiker Pro and the MSR Sweetwater are easy to rely on.
+Simple pump systems like the Katadyn Hiker Pro and the MSR MiniWorks EX are reliable.
 More complicated systems like the UV light purifiers are slightly less reliable because of factors such as batteries or bulbs dying.
-We found our most reliable systems to be ones where not many things can break or go wrong, so they are easy to depend on.
+We found our most reliable methods to be ones where not many things can break or go wrong, so they are easy to depend on.
 The Platypus Gravityworks, Aquamira Water Treatment Drops, Sawyer Mini, and MSR Guardian all fill this requirement.
 The least reliable were the SteriPEN models due to reports of malfunctioning, and the somewhat short battery life, which makes us hesitant to bring them on multi-day trips.

 The MSR Miniworks, MSR Guardian, and Sawyer Mini last quite a while before needing a replacement filter - they treat 2,000 liters, 10,000, and 100,000 liters respectively.
 The Sawyer Water Filtration System, according to its specs, can last for a million gallons, which is a lifetime of water treatment.
 The Katadyn, MSR and Platypus Gravity filters all last for 1,500 liters.
 All of these are long-lasting, reliable options.
-The filters with the shortest lives are the Katadyn Hiker Pro and the MSR Sweetwater, which treat approximately 750 liters.
+The filters with the shortest lives are the Katadyn Hiker Pro and the Aquamira Frontier Max, which treat approximately 750 liters and 454 liters respectively.

 Ease of Use